After about an hour's drive we made it to the house, unpacked and everyone crashed early since we were all dead from the two red eyes.

 We were not allowed to take pictures inside with the children for safety reasons.
 But we did snap a group photo outside of the house and a picture of the donations we brought with us.

-We then drove over to Bill and Bette and they told us about how their program works and we took a short tour of the school house on their property.
+Bill and Bette and they told us about how their program works and we took a short tour of the school house on their property.
 But all the children were taking a nap so we didn't get to meet any of them.

 For dinner that night we got to try nshima.
 Nshima (pronounced "she-ma") is what everyone in Zambia eats for every meal they get (if you don't have money).
 It is a cornmeal porridge, we don't have anything super similar to it in the United States.
 The closest I can describe it is like cream of wheat and mashed potatoes had a baby.
 It has basically no nutrients in it but it does make them feel full.
 You eat it with your hands by rolling it into a ball and serving it with things like beans or meat.
 This is what they serve each day at the school lunch program which is why it is so cheap to serve the children.